linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 We graph the call payoff by computing, for any index price at expiration, the payoff on the option position as a function of the price.
 We graph the call profit by subtracting from this the future value of the option premium.
 Table 3 computes the payoff and profit at different index values, computed as in Examples 5 and 6.
 Note that because the strike price is fixed, a higher market price at expiration of the S&R index benefits the call buyer.

-Payoff and profit after 6 months from a purchased 1000-strike S&R call option with a future value of premium of  $95.68.
-The option premium is assumed to be$ 93.81 and the effective interest rate is  $2\%$  over 6 months.
+Payoff and profit after 6 months from a purchased 1000-strike S&R call option with a future value of premium of  \$95.68.
+The option premium is assumed to be\$ 93.81 and the effective interest rate is  $2\%$  over 6 months.
 The payoff is computed using equation (3), and the profit using equation (4).

 TABLE 3

 <table><tr><td>S&amp;R Indexin 6 Months</td><td>CallPayoff</td><td>Future Valueof Premium</td><td>CallProfit</td></tr><tr><td>800</td><td>$0</td><td>-$95.68</td><td>-95.68</td></tr><tr><td>850</td><td>0</td><td>-95.68</td><td>-95.68</td></tr><tr><td>900</td><td>0</td><td>-95.68</td><td>-95.68</td></tr><tr><td>950</td><td>0</td><td>-95.68</td><td>-95.68</td></tr><tr><td>1000</td><td>0</td><td>-95.68</td><td>-95.68</td></tr><tr><td>1050</td><td>50</td><td>-95.68</td><td>-45.68</td></tr><tr><td>1100</td><td>100</td><td>-95.68</td><td>4.32</td></tr><tr><td>1150</td><td>150</td><td>-95.68</td><td>54.32</td></tr><tr><td>1200</td><td>200</td><td>-95.68</td><td>104.32</td></tr></table>

 Figure 5 graphs the call payoff that is computed in Table 3.
-The graph clearly shows the "optionality" of the option: Below the strike price of  $1000, the payoff is zero, while it is positive and increasing above$ 1000.
+The graph clearly shows the "optionality" of the option: Below the strike price of  \$1000, the payoff is zero, while it is positive and increasing above\$ 1000.

 The last column in Table 3 computes the call profit at different index values.
 Because a purchased call and a forward contract are both ways to buy the index, it is interesting to contrast the two.
 Thus, Figure 6 plots the profit on both a purchased call and a long forward contract.
 Note that profit and payoff diagrams for an option differ by the future value of the premium, whereas for a forward contract they are the same.